Home for the Holidays: How to talk to your aging loved ones about their future

 You should plan on revisiting this topic again after you’ve had time to digest what you observed, listen to what your loved one had to say, and do your own research.
 Things that you will want to prepare for this conversation include:

-• Research the progression of Illness– If your loved one has been diagnosed with a progressive illness, it is possible that you will have to keep both hands on the wheel through the How to talk to your aging loved ones about their futuredecision making process.
+- Research the progression of Illness– If your loved one has been diagnosed with a progressive illness, it is possible that you will have to keep both hands on the wheel through the decision making process.
 By researching the progression and speaking with their doctor you will have a better idea of the type of housing and services that will be most effective.

 During the talk